-The rest of the 50 (in alphabetical order): Jake Nice, principal, Nationwide Ventures
+Top 50 Rising Stars 2021 continued (in alphabetical order by CVC unit): Jake Nice, principal, Nationwide Ventures

-Jake Nice works at Nationwide Ventures, the corporate venture capital (CVC) vehicle for US-based insurance and financial services group Nationwide.
+John “Jake” Nice works at Nationwide Ventures, a corporate venture capital (CVC) vehicle for US-based insurance and financial services group Nationwide.
 He joined the unit in March 2018 as a senior associate before ascending to principal nine months later.

-Erik Ross, head of Nationwide Ventures, said: “Jake is one of those high-bandwidth overachievers that has a passion for both technology and early stage companies.
+Erik Ross, head of Nationwide Ventures, said: “Jake is one of those high-bandwidth overachievers that has a passion for both technology and early-stage companies.
 Having been an operator, he has the rare ability to empathize with founders, provide guidance based on his scaling experiences and bring to bear the assets of a Fortune 100 company, creating win-win relationships for our portfolio companies and Nationwide.
-We’re honoured to have him on the team.”
+We are honoured to have him on the team.”

 Amelia Gandara, principal of operations at Nationwide Ventures, added on behalf of the unit: “He has leveraged his personal lending and finance skills to source, quickly evaluate and close deals, notably helping us land our investment in [business finance provider] BlueVine.
 The relationship between BlueVine and Nationwide is already blossoming via a co-marketing agreement.”

 Apart from its participation in BlueVine’s $72m series E round in August 2018, Nationwide Ventures has also taken part in property analysis software developer Betterview’s $4.5m series A round in May 2019 and cybersecurity technology developer Upstream Security’s $30m series B round five months after.